bigfix/developer.bigfix.com/site/reference/types/integer-with-multiplicity.md

 # type: integer with multiplicity

-The &amp;lt;integer with multiplicity&amp;gt; inspectors deal with arrays of integers, allowing you to extract unique numbers and count them.
+The &lt;integer with multiplicity&lt; inspectors deal with arrays of integers, allowing you to extract unique numbers and count them.

 # multiplicity of &lt;integer with multiplicity&gt; : integer